mjallow2021/bashScripting/README.md

 ### Feel free to use this to demonstate or teach yourself or class the wonderful skill of bash scripting.

-### All we ask is to share it freely and an mention.
+### All we ask is to share it freely along with a mention.
 No cost involved in both